Jeremy Pang: Publications

 Pang has published several cookbooks.
 His first book, Chinese Unchopped: An Introduction to Chinese Cooking, was published in 2015.
 His second book, Hong Kong Diner, was published in 2017.
 Jeremy Pang's School of Wok is his third cookbook, and it includes a combination of over 80 recipes that can be prepared in minutes.
 On 27 February 2025, Pang released Jeremy Pang's Hong Kong Kitchen to accompany the television series of the same name.
+Pang's 224-page Chinese cookbook Jeremy Pang's Chinese Kitchen was published on 15 January 2026.